 - Resources (staff, financial, and physical)

 - Project delays

-- Failures of Technology or Communication
+- Failures of technology

 Complete control over all potential risks is impossible, so you should focus on considering them early on to avoid project failure.

 In agile development, you must manage the project scope throughout the project.
 It’s not a one-time thing.
 New discoveries from the users, product owners, and others may bring in new requirements.
 Additionally, feedback from stakeholders may require the project scope to change.